irebuf/dncs-lab/README.md

 <a name="Map"></a>
 # Network Map
   All the device of our Network can be reach using the broadcast address 192.168.168.000 and the subnet mask is 255.255.248.000.
-  The Network can also be divid in three Subnetwork.
+  The Network can also be divide in three Subnetwork.